Vishwanath Lawande: Role in independence movement

-Post-Liberation of Goa
+Post-annexation of Goa

-After the Liberation of Goa, Lawande contested elections in the 1963 Goa, Daman and Diu Legislative Assembly election from the St. Andre Assembly constituency, representing the Maharashtrawadi Gomantak Party (MGP) as its chief ministerial candidate.
+After the Indian annexation of Goa, Lawande contested elections in the 1963 Goa, Daman and Diu Legislative Assembly election from the St. Andre Assembly constituency, representing the Maharashtrawadi Gomantak Party (MGP) as its chief ministerial candidate.
 He was defeated by Teotonio Pereira.

 Lawande then contested elections from the South Goa Lok Sabha constituency as an independent candidate in the 1967 elections to the Lok Sabha but did not win.

 Lawande later practiced law and organised protests of drivers, workers, farmers and teachers.
 He was a member of the first Consultative Committee of the Lieutenant Governor of Goa, Daman and Diu.
-He founded the Navjivan Society of Freedom Fighters and advocated for the freedom fighter memorials at Patradevi and Azad Maidan, Panaji.
+He founded the Navjivan Society of Freedom Fighters and advocated for the independence activists memorials at Patradevi and Azad Maidan, Panaji.
 In the late 1990s, he launched a protest across Goa against the government's decision to celebrate the 400th year of the arrival of Vasco da Gama to India, which led to the celebration being cancelled.

 Lawande wrote books in Marathi, Mayem-Swatantrya Ladhyachya Aghadivarit Gaon and Vyartha Na He Balidan.
 He also wrote his memoirs, Na Ghetle te Vrat Andhatene, a phrase taken from a poem by Vinayak Damodar Savarkar.

 Personal life

 Lawande had a daughter.
-He was married to Pramila Lawande, also a freedom fighter, who died in 2015.
+He was married to Pramila Lawande, also an independence activist, who died in 2015.